farrokhi/dnsdiag/README.md

  [*] public DNS server is next to a private IP address (possible hijacking)
 ```

-Using `--expert` will instruct dnstraceroute to print expert hints (such as
+Using the `--expert` flag with `dnstraceroute` will enable the display of expert
-warnings of possible DNS traffic hijacking).
+hints, including warnings about potential DNS traffic hijacking.

 # dnseval
-dnseval is a bulk ping utility that sends an arbitrary DNS query to a give list
+`dnseval` is a bulk ping utility that sends arbitrary DNS queries to a specified
-of DNS servers.
-This script is meant for comparing response time of multiple
+list of DNS servers, allowing you to compare their response times
-DNS servers at once.
+simultaneously.

-You can use `dnseval` to compare response times using different transport
+You can use `dnseval` to evaluate response times across different transport
-protocols such as UDP (default), TCP, DoT and DoH using `--tcp`, `--tls` and
+protocols, including UDP (default), TCP, DoT (DNS over TLS), and DoH (DNS over
-`--doh` respectively.
+HTTPS) by using the `--tcp`, `--tls`, and `--doh` flags, respectively.

 ```shell
 ./dnseval.py --dnssec -t AAAA -f public-servers.txt -c10 ripe.net